DonFranklie/Random-codes/ReadMe.md

-Just random stuff am doing to perfect my skills.
+Just random stuff am doing to perfect my skills in CSS, HTML  and a little of JS (Because I have not yet started learning it)

 View of the Page: